-Work commenced on a new £10.5m Student Centre at our Talbot Campus in June 2013.
+The new building will house academic and support facilities, including seminar rooms, lecture theatres and new catering facilities.
+Work commenced on the new building in the summer of 2014.
+Work has also continued on the new state-of-the-art £10.5m Student Centre also on our Talbot Campus.
 The new Centre will provide a high quality space where students can engage in social learning and study activities.
 It will also provide the Student Union at Bournemouth University with a much larger presence on Campus.
 The new Student Centre is scheduled to open in April 2015.